 In 2006 I plotted graphs of average annual temperature and average summer temperature measured at the Toronto International Airport versus year and found that during the period 1965 to 2005 the average annual temperature had increased 2.44 degrees C and the average summer temperature had increased about 2.7 degrees C. The trend of these graphs is for a continuing increase in average temperature.

 In 2008 I determined that the average temperature increase was due to a combination of a world wide increase in atmospheric CO2 concentration, an increase in atmospheric water vapor concentration, an increase in local heat dissipation and a decrease in average local albedo.
 It became apparent that, due to change in annual average albedo, in the regions of Canada that have seasonal snow and ice cover the average increase in temperature is 3X the corresponding increase in temperature experienced by more southern locations that have little or no snow and ice cover.

-In 2012 I determined that the Earth's atmosphere has two locally stable states.
-In the normal "cool" state the Earth's emission temperature as viewed from outer space is about 270.0 degrees K which is less than the freezing point of water (273.15 degrees K) and there are both north and south polar ice caps.
+In 2012 I determined that the Earth's atmosphere has multiple locally stable states.
+In the normal "cool" state the Earth's emission temperature as viewed from outer space is about 270.0 degrees K which is a function of the freezing point of water (273.15 degrees K) and there are both north and south polar ice caps.
 In the "warm" state the north polar ice cap melts.
 In the "hot" state the Earth's emission temperature as viewed from outer space is about 287.5 degrees K and the south polar ice cap melts.
-In a simple mathematical model the transition temperature between the two locally stable states is at the freezing point of water.
-As non-equilibrium CO2 from combustion of fossil fuels raises the Earth's emission temperature above the freezing point of water Earth's atmosphere is transitioning from the normal "cool" state to the "warm" state and towards the "hot" state.
+In a simple mathematical model the transition temperature between the "cool" and the "warm" stable states is at the freezing point of water.
+As non-equilibrium CO2 from combustion of fossil fuels raises the Earth's emission temperature above the freezing point of water Earth's atmosphere transitions from the normal "cool" state through the "warm" state and towards the "hot" state.
 This spontaneous transition is known as Thermal Runaway.
 At ground level the average temperature increase caused by Thermal Runaway will be sufficient to drive large land animals into extinction.